 Don’t you wish there was someone who could assist you in making the right kind of investments?
 Well, real estate companies like Fundrise exist to serve that purpose only.
 Interestingly, Fundrise is one of the few online real estate companies that let average investors make quality investments into private commercial and residential properties.

-As you may realize, most of the online real estate platforms serve only accredited investors.
+As you may realize, most of the online real estate platforms (jump to Fundrise alternatives) serve only accredited investors.
 It means they are only available to people who have a net worth of more than $1 million, excluding the value of the houses, and/or to the people who have an annual income of $200,000 as individuals ($300,000 for a couple).
 However, all the current products and services at Fundrise are available to non-accredited investors as well.

 Now talking about the products, the real estate investment trusts, or REITs, are the main products of this real estate company.
 A REIT usually invests in real estate assets that produce a significant amount of income, either through the purchase and management of buildings or by holding mortgages.